doris-lessing/social-network-mining/README.md

 ### 1. General Graph
 <img src='./pictures/total_school.png' width="40%" />

-The social network graph of all the students, in which each color indicate a class.
+The social network graph of all the students, in which each color indicates a class.

 ### 2. Social Network Within One Class